 What is Overlook Farm?

 Formally speaking, Overlook Farm is comprised of 327 acres of land, the Courtyard at Overlook Farm, on South Highway 79, two historic inns, and a variety of event spaces to host any special occasion.
 But when you look beyond that, we are so much more.
 Overlook Farm strongly believes in returning to the earth and supporting sustainable practices, from the harvesting of vegetables to the raising of livestock.
-On our 327 acres rests many jewels: berry and vegetable gardens, orchards, and tilapia beds, just to name a few.
-All of these assets help to support the kitchen of the Courtyard at Overlook Farm, providing our customers with farm-fresh meals and cocktails.
-Though Overlook Farm is a many-faceted entity, all of its parts work together towards common goals: beauty, relaxation, and fine country-living.
+On our 327 acres rest many jewels: berry and vegetable gardens, and orchards, just to name a few.
+All of these assets help to support the kitchen at Overlook Farm, providing our guest with farm-fresh meals and cocktails.
+Though Overlook Farm is a many-faceted entity, all of its parts work together towards common goals: beauty, relaxation, and elegant country-living.

 Where is Overlook Farm?

 Overlook Farm is located in historic Clarksville, Missouri, a little more than a scenic hour-long drive from Saint Louis, and within a very short walk of the Mighty Mississippi River.